ONEARMY/academy/docs/spaces/extrusion.md

 ## 🔍 Search

-The first step of setting up a workspace is to find a space (duh).
+The first step of setting up an Extrusion workspace is to find a space (duh).
 While searching, there are a few considerations to keep in mind.

 1. <b>Size:</b> It’s important to be sure that you have enough space to move around freely with your machines and tools.
-The injection space we designed is roughly 4 x 6 meters – you can go larger, but if you include the shredder (like ours) we wouldn’t recommend going much smaller.
+The Extrusion Workspace we designed is roughly 5 x 6 meters – you can go larger, but we wouldn’t recommend going much smaller.

-2. <b>Electricity:</b> The extrusion machine can run on single-phase, but the shredder sometimes runs on three-phase, so be sure to check the specs of the motor you plan to use when choosing your space.
+2. <b>Electricity:</b> The extrusion machine can run both on single-phase or on three-phase depending on the version you're building (v2 or v4), so be sure to check the specs of the motor you plan to use when choosing your space.

 3. <b>Budget:</b> While making sure your space meets your functional needs, it’s also important to keep in mind how it will fit into your budget.

+4. <b>Ventilation:</b> Recycling plastic can sometimes produce some fumes.
+For this reason it is nice to look out for a nicely ventilated and open space.
+Alternatively you can always create your own ventilation system.

 > Pro-tip: sometimes, cities offer discounted rent to entrepreneurs with purposeful missions, so it’s worth getting in touch with accelerators and representatives of your municipality to see if there are opportunities like this in your area.